Vanni-broUser/concert-seats/README.md

 POST /calculate-discount

 ## Database Tables
+Table Reservation – discount.
+Store the discount, belongs to a show, to a theater and store the seats referred to the reservations.
-Table Reservation – discount, belongsToShow, belongsToTheater, hasManySeat Table Show – title, time
+Table Show – title, time
+Store title and time of the shows.
-Table Theater – name, location
+Table Theater – name, location, numColumn, numRow Store the name, the location, the number of column and row of the theaters.
 Table User – username, password, loyal
+Store username, password of the users and if the user is loyal or not.
 Table Seats - seatNumber
+Store the seat numeber.

 ## Main React Components
 Home (in App.jsx)